petersulyok/diskinfo/DEVELOPMENT.md

 2. **Publish Python distribution packages to PypI** (`publish.yml`).
 A published release triggers this action:
    - build distribution package on Python `3.10`
    - upload the new package to PyPI

+## How to create a new release
+Follow these steps to create a new release:

+1. Commit all changes
+2. Run `pytest`, `flake8`, `pylint` and correct all warnings and errors
+3. Generate documentation locally and check it
+4. Change the version number in `pyproject.toml`
+5. Update `CHANGELOG.md` with the new release information
+6. Commit all changes again
+7. Create a new release on github with the same version number and the new package will be published on PyPI automatically